Bacon's Rebellion: Rebellion

+Native American raids

 In July 1675, Doeg Indians in Stafford County, Virginia, killed two settlers and destroyed fields of corn and cattle.
 The Stafford County militia tracked down the raiders, killing 10 Doeg in a cabin.
-Meanwhile, another militia, led by Colonel Mason, attacked a nearby cabin of the friendly Susquehannock tribe and killed 14 of them.
+Meanwhile, another militia, led by Colonel Mason and Captain George Brent, attacked a nearby cabin of the friendly Susquehannock tribe and killed 14 of them.
 The attack ceased only when someone from the cabin managed to escape and confront Mason, telling him that they were not Doegs.
 On August 31, Virginia Governor William Berkeley proclaimed that the Susquehannock had been involved in the Stafford County attack with the Doeg.
-On September 26, 1,000 members of Maryland militia led by commander Thomas Truman marched to the Susquehannock stronghold in Maryland.
-Truman invited five Susquehannock chiefs to a parley.
-After they denied responsibility for the July attacks in Stafford County, they were seized and executed.
-The Susquehannocks retaliated in January 1676 with attacks on plantations, killing 60 settlers in Maryland and a further 36 in Virginia.
-Other tribes joined in, killing settlers, burning houses and fields and slaughtering livestock as far as the James and York.
+On September 26, 1,000 members of Maryland militia led by Major Thomas Trueman marched to the Susquehannock stronghold in Maryland.
+They were soon joined by Virginia militia led by Col. John Washington and Col. Isaac Allerton Jr. Trueman invited five Susquehannock chiefs to a parley.
+After the chiefs denied responsibility for the July attacks in Stafford County despite witnesses having noticed Susquehannocks wearing clothing of some murdered settlers, they were killed without trial and despite the parley promises as well as a medal of Lord Baltimore and paper pledge from a former Maryland governor produced by one of the chiefs.
+Although the tribesmen in the fort continued to resist despite their leaders' unexplained disappearance, many ultimately managed to escape with their wives and children.
+Maryland authorities impeached Major Trueman, and Governor Berkeley expressed outrage when he heard about the massacre.

-When Sir William Berkeley refused to retaliate against the Native Americans' raids, farmers gathered at the report of a new raiding party.
-Nathaniel Bacon arrived with a quantity of brandy; after it was distributed, he was elected leader.
-Against Berkeley's orders, the group struck south until they came to the Occaneechi people.
-In May, after convincing the Occaneechi warriors to leave and attack the Susquehannock, Bacon and his men murdered most of the Occaneechi men, women, and children remaining at the village.
-Upon their return, Bacon's faction discovered that Berkeley had called for new elections to the House of Burgesses to better address the Native American raids.

-The recomposed House of Burgesses enacted a number of sweeping reforms, known as Bacon's Laws.
-Bacon was not serving his duty in the House; rather, he was at his plantation miles away.
-It limited the powers of the governor and restored suffrage to landless freemen.

-After passage of these laws, Nathaniel Bacon arrived with 500 followers in Jamestown to demand a commission to lead militia against the Native Americans.
-The governor, however, refused to yield to the pressure.
-When Bacon had his men take aim at Berkeley, he responded by "baring his breast" to Bacon and told Bacon to shoot him.
-Seeing that the governor would not be moved, Bacon then had his men take aim at the assembled burgesses, who quickly granted Bacon his commission.
-Bacon had earlier been promised a commission before he retired to his estate if he maintained "good" behavior for two weeks.
-While Bacon was at Jamestown with his small army, eight colonists were killed on the frontier in Henrico County (from whence he marched) owing to a lack of manpower on the frontier.
+In January 1676, Susquehannocks retaliated by attacking plantations, killing 60 settlers in Maryland and a further 36 in Virginia.
+Other tribes joined in, killing settlers, burning houses and fields and slaughtering livestock as far south as the James and York River watersheds.